 Who We Are

-Bunker Hill Community College (BHCC), located in Boston, Massachusetts, is the largest community college in Massachusetts, with approximately 14,000 students enrolled per semester.
+Bunker Hill Community College (BHCC), located in Boston, Massachusetts, is the largest community college in Massachusetts, with more than 13,000 students enrolled per semester.
 BHCC, founded in 1973, is fully accredited by the New England Association of Schools and Colleges (NEASC).

 With two main campuses in Charlestown and Chelsea, in addition to three satellite campuses and several instructional centers throughout the Greater Boston Area, BHCC offers a wide range of learning options to suit the diverse needs of our student body.
 Students can choose from day, afternoon, evening, late-evening, weekend, web-based and distance-learning courses to fit their busy schedules.

 BHCC is proud to be the most affordable community college in Massachusetts.
 We offer more than 100 academic programs, including associate degree programs, certificate programs and programs designed to allow students to complete their first two years of a bachelor’s degree before transferring to a four-year university.
 Our dedicated, caring faculty and counselors are here to help students achieve their personal, academic and career goals.